 A spicy finale

 Finally, we finished off the last day of our trip on a spice tour.
 We weren’t sure what to expect but this turned out to be surprisingly fun and interesting.
 We were driven to a spice farm just outside of Stone Town and given a tour by a knowledgeable guide about the various crops they had growing.
 The farm wasn’t restricted to spices per se; we in fact saw various tropical plants and fruits.
 This trip was taken in my pre-Mr. Chuckles days, so he regrettably did not get the chance to hone his horticultural knowledge here.
 This was followed by another huge lunch.
-An amusing part was the kid they had trailing us on the tour, who fashioned up some banana leaf crowns, bracelets, and baskets for us along the way.
+An amusing moment was when the kid they had trailing us on the tour fashioned up some banana leaf crowns, bracelets, and baskets for us along the way.
 Unfortunately these did not survive in my suitcase.
 The day ended with us watching a guy bolt up a coconut tree.

 We also made a trip out to The Rock restaurant.
 This place is featured on many travel websites and books, and is basically a restaurant set out in the middle of the water which sometimes requires a boat to cross.
 We arrived there during low tide, so only ended up walking down the path.
 It’s definitely picturesque and a neat experience, but the food is just okay.
 It was actually an Italian menu that I don’t really remember. 🤷🏻♀️